Philosophy for Children: Federation of Asia-Pacific Philosophy in Schools Associations

-In the Asia-Pacific an extensive P4C network has developed since the 1980s.
+In the Asia-Pacific, an extensive P4C network has developed since the 1980s.
 Teacher associations have been established in each Australian state, across New Zealand and in Hong Kong and Singapore for some decades.
 These teacher associations came together to form the Federation of Asia-Pacific Philosophy in Schools Associations (FAPSA) in the 1990s, which is the peak body for philosophy and P4C teachers in the Asia-Pacific region.
 FAPSA develop the standards and courses for teachers to teach philosophy in the classroom across their regions.
 Through professional development and advocacy initiatives, FAPSA seeks to enrich and expand philosophy education in primary and secondary schools across the Asia-Pacific.
-FAPSA is a member organisation of the International Council of Philosophy with Children (ICPIC), whose principles and values guide their work.
+FAPSA is a member organization of the International Council of Philosophy with Children (ICPIC), whose principles and values guide its work.
 FAPSA has been instrumental in promoting P4C throughout the region through dialogue, opportunities for training and ongoing projects.
 The Federation also undertakes non-competitive P4C events for schools in the form of Community of Inquiry days and Philosophy in Public Spaces.

-FAPSA has an international, academically peer-reviewed open access journal, the Journal for Philosophy in Schools, which focusses on research into philosophy with school-aged children.
-This journal was the successor to the Federation's previous publication, the Journal of Critical and Creative Thinking and was established by the current editors Laura D'Olimpio and Andrew Peterson.
+FAPSA has an international, academically peer-reviewed open access journal, the Journal for Philosophy in Schools, which focuses on research into philosophy with school-aged children.
+This journal was the successor to the Federation's previous publication, the Journal of Critical and Creative Thinking and was established by the current editors, Laura D'Olimpio and Andrew Peterson.